Watching this resources will notify you when proposed changes or new versions are created so you can keep track of

-In the stage when an order routine is established., In the stage when there is a search for potential suppliers., In the stage when a need is recognized., In the stage when a post-purchase evaluation is conducted., In the stage when proposals are evaluated.
+In the stage when an order routine is established., In the stage when there is a search for potential suppliers., In the stage when a need is recognized., In the stage when a post-purchase evaluation is conducted., or In the stage when proposals are evaluated.